LiskArchive/lisk-legacy-docs/README.md

 ## View previous versions of the documentation

-The versions of the documentation are tagged by release date in the following format:
+The versions of the documentation are listed under [Releases](https://github.com/LiskHQ/lisk-docs/releases) and are tagged by release date in the following format:

 ```
 lisk-docs-yyyy-mm-dd